 - Pour panna cotta into 6 containers (4 ounces each).

 - Refrigerate uncovered for about an hour until the panna cotta is set.
+Once it is set, cover with plastic wrap until time to garnish and serve.

 - Combine the mango chunks, lemon juice, lime juice, water, sugar and vanilla extract in a medium saucepan and cook over medium-low heat for about 20 minutes until the compote becomes thickened.